-That the Nomination Committee shall prepare and submit proposals to the AGM for:
+The Nomination Committee shall submit proposals to the AGM for:

 - election of the chairman of the meeting,